 Student Tip #5 - Apply For A Student Discount Card

 Your status as a student taking TAFE* courses entitles you to a myriad of discounts from Australian retailers and more.
 Sadly, no universal student discount card applies to all shops, but you can obtain them individually from each one.
 Believe us when we tell you that businesses often have a student discount program - even if they don’t openly advertise it in their store.

 Student discount cards and services like UniDays, Student VIP and Student Edge have been created with people like you in mind, so make use of them!

-Prepare for Uni Or TAFE Learning With Short Courses Online
+Prepare For Uni Or TAFE By Learning With Short Courses Online

-Our courses are modular and delivered 100% online, meaning you can get you to learn on, wherever you are, at any time of day.
+Our courses are modular and delivered 100% online, meaning you can get to learn, wherever you are, at any time of day.
 You’ll also get a next-level learning experience that makes gaining new knowledge pleasurable.
 This is thanks to industry-led content created in collaboration with top industry experts.
 Want to know what it’s like being an OCA student?
 Check out our Student Study Demo.